oakes/SolidOak/README.md

 ### Windows

-Building on Windows doesn't work yet; the following instructions are a work in progress.
+The following instructions are a work in progress.
+Building does not currently work because msys2 does not contain a package for vte.

 Install [MSYS2](http://www.msys2.org/) and run this in its shell: